Last Updated on

 A 1.5 second extra wait for me didn’t justify having that layer of security, especially when I can use a couple of good security plugins and a few tricks to add some decent protection to my blog.

 So no CloudFlare for me.
 At least not for the sites I host in Guru.
+I will get around to testing CloudFlare again with a different setup.

 I suggest that if you follow my advice and get yourself the same setup for a fast loading and well-optimised site (hosting + theme + plugins) you test whether CloudFlare works for you rather than just taking it for granted that it will.
 Test your website speed before and after the CloudFlare setup and go from there.